orbit-online/path-tools/README.md

 - Does not contain nul bytes
 - Does not contain empty strings (i.e. does not start or end with `:`, and does contain a `::`)
 - Has no duplicate paths

-_Note_: `path_validate` is called when invoking any of the other functions, so you do not need to call it unless you want to explicitly validate `$PATH`.